ropensci-archive/rfigshare/README.md

 ```

-To cite package ‘rfigshare’ in publications use:
+To cite package `rfigshare` in publications use: